Tyus Jones Player Props: Grizzlies vs. Lakers

-Tyus Jones and his Memphis Grizzlies teammates match up versus the Los Angeles Lakers on Tuesday at 7:30 PM ET.
+Tyus Jones' Memphis Grizzlies take on the Los Angeles Lakers at 10:00 PM ET on Tuesday.

-In this article we will break down Jones' prop bets, using stats to help you make good picks.
+In this piece we'll break down Jones' stats and trends, helping you make good picks on prop bets.

 Tyus Jones Prop Bets vs. the Lakers